Who is obliged to submit a-meldings

 If you have employees or you pay salary, pensions or other benefits, you'll be subject to the reporting obligation in the a-ordning scheme and must submit a-meldings.

-The reporting obligation concerns an obligation to provide information concerning employment, salary and other benefits, withholding tax deductions, employer’s national insurance contributions and financial activity tax on salary.
+The reporting obligation concerns an obligation to provide information concerning employment, salary and other benefits, withholding tax deductions, employer’s national insurance contributions, financial activity tax on salary and attachment of earnings to cover taxes.
 You must report information concerning employment every month up to and including the month in which the employment ends.
 Report information concerning the employment even in months the employee has not received any salary.

 The threshold amount is NOK 1,000